Arm CMSIS Debugger

 SEGGER® J-LINK® Debug Setup

-This extension contributes additional functionality to more seamlessly integrate the included extensions:
+This extension contributes additional functionality to work seamlessly with other extensions.

 - The pseudo debugger types